-As presented above, cruciferous vegetables are truly the superstars of vegetables.
-However, like other food products, these vegetables also have a dark side.
-With that said, here are some of the problems encountered in consuming cruciferous vegetables.
+As presented, cruciferous vegetables are truly the superstars of plant-based products.
+However, like other foods, these veggies also have a dark side.
+Here are some of the problems you may experience when you consume too much cruciferous vegetables.

 A. Cruciferous Vegetables, Iodine and Your ThyroidCredit: Image courtesy of VictoryRock - pixabay.com

-Most of you have probably heard the antagonistic effects of isothiocyanates towards our body’s thyroid function.
-This happens when isothiocyanates blocks thyroid peroxidase (TPO) from doing its job.
+Most of you have probably heard the antagonistic effects of isothiocyanates on your body’s thyroid function, which takes place when isothiocyanates blocks thyroid peroxidase (TPO) from doing its job.
 Basically, TPO is an enzyme that plays a crucial role in creating thyroid hormones.
 To be exact, its main job is to add iodine during thyroid hormone production.
-Should we be concerned about this matter?
+Should you be alarmed?

-Basically, this antagonistic effect of isothiocyantes is detrimental when we consume excessive amounts of raw cruciferous vegetables.
+Basically, this antagonistic effect of isothiocyantes is harmful when we consume excessive amounts of raw cruciferous vegetables.
 Thus, moderate consumption of these veggies will not harm your thyroid’s health.
-Aside from that, cooking can lower goitrogens and other antinutrients present in these kinds of vegetables.
-Another remedy is to add iodine-rich foods like sea vegetables in your diet.
+Aside from that, cooking can lower goitrogens and other antinutrients present in these veggies.
+Another remedy is to add iodine-rich foods, like sea vegetables, in your diet.

-What about individuals who have hypothyroidism?
-While small amounts of cruciferous vegetables will not cause harm, it is still best to consult your physicians before consuming these kinds of vegetables.
-They’re the best person who can fully evaluate your current condition.
-They can also give you an idea on how many servings you can eat.
+What about people with thyroid problems?
+While small amounts of cruciferous vegetables will not cause harm, it is still best to consult your doctor.
+They’re the best person who can fully evaluate your current condition and give you an idea on how many servings of these veggies you can eat.